khaldoun-xyz/standard/README.md

   and keep the changes in uncommited stage.
   (Use `git reset --hard HEAD^` to revert the last commit and delete all changes.)

+#### Git good case practices

+Below is a basic list of good case practices when using git.
+Please refer to this list when you're unsure how to ask your colleagues for a PR review.

+- When pushing a PR, rebase to the master branch with `git rebase master` (make sure you have the most recent master locally!) and resolve any merge conflict <u>before</u> asking for review.
+- When your PR isn't ready for review yet (work in progress) but you still want to share it with others, open the PR as `draft`.
+- Squash minor git commits into fewer more relevant commits.
+  Set "Squash and merge" as default merge option of branches (this collapses a branch with many commits into one feature commit in master).
+- Where helpful, use gitmojis in your commit messages (e.g. :bug:): <https://gitmoji.dev/>.
+- Don't open PRs without descriptions.
+- Once you dealt with a PR comment, click on "Resolve conversation" to indicate that you consider it resolved.
+  Either resolve all comments or provide responses.
+- Close open issues with a reference to the PRs in which they are resolved after you've resolved them.
+- use at least these pre-commit hooks: end-of-file-fixer, trailing-whitespace, black, isort.
+  Always make sure pre-commit hooks have run <u>before</u> asking for a review.

 ### Sql

 Creating and accessing data is as fundamental as it gets.